markcocker/influxdb-query-to-entity/README.md

 4. Click CALL SERVICE.
 See [Developer Tools](docs/DeveloperTools.png) screenshot.

-5. Check the sensor in Developer Tools → SERVICES by clicking `STATES` and search for the name of the sensor.
-See [Developer Tools - States](docs/DeveloperTools-States.png) screenshot an example of the query results in the sensor.
+5. Check the entity in Developer Tools → SERVICES by clicking `STATES` and search for the name of the entity.
+See [Developer Tools - States](docs/DeveloperTools-States.png) screenshot an example of the query results in the entity.

 You can now automate running the query from Configuration > Automations, Node Red and elsewhere.

-## Example card using data from the sensor
+## Example card using the entity

-Once you have the sensor being populated with the query results, you can create a chart to display the data.
+Once you have the entity being populated with the query results, you can create a chart to display the data.
 For example:

 1. Install the Lovelace card [apexcharts-card](https://github.com/RomRider/apexcharts-card)

     For example: HACS → Frontend → `+ EXPLORE & ADD REPOSITORIES` → apexcharts-card

 2. Navigate to the dashboard for the card → `Edit Dashboard` → `+ ADD CARD` → `Manual`.
 Enter the card configuration.
-In the following example note the [data_generator option](https://github.com/RomRider/apexcharts-card#data_generator-option) that iterates over the sensor attributes to use all `timestamp: value` entries as data for the series:
+In the following example note the [data_generator option](https://github.com/RomRider/apexcharts-card#data_generator-option) that iterates over the entity attributes to use all `timestamp: value` entries as data for the series:

     ```yaml
     type: 'custom:apexcharts-card'